mathmaniac43/Kitchenator/README.md

 # Kitchenator

 Requirements: Python 3.6, VirtualEnv

 All software tested on MacOS Sierra Version 10.12.6

-Django framework for serving up the Kitchenator UI and maintaining python processes running all the hardware
+This is (or will be) a Django framework for serving up the Kitchenator UI and maintaining python processes running all the hardware

 ## Installation: (bear with me here)